Italy national rugby union team: Six Nations

 Italy entered the International Championship in 2000 when it became the Six Nations, and made a positive start by winning their debut match 34–20 against Scotland.
 They finished fifth in 2003 above Wales in the final standings, having defeated them 30–22, and were again fifth the following year above Scotland, after beating them 20–14.
 In 2006, Italy drew with Wales 18–18 at the Millennium Stadium in Cardiff.

 Italy's first three Six Nations match victories, in 2000, 2003, and 2004, had been in front of a home crowd at the Stadio Flaminio in Rome.
-However, on 24 February 2007, they defeated Scotland 37–17 at Murrayfield for their first away win in the competition.
+However, on 24 February 2007, they defeated Scotland 37–17 at Murrayfield for their first away win in the competition, having taken advantage of multiple early errors by the home side and taking a 21–0 lead within 7 minutes.
 Two weeks later, they defeated Wales for the second time, 23–20 back in Rome.
 This was the first time that Italy had won two of their five games in the championship, and they finished the 2007 Six Nations Championship in fourth place.

 Italy won the Giuseppe Garibaldi Trophy for the first time in 2011 with a close-fought 22–21 victory over France.
 Two years later, they lifted the trophy for a second time by defeating France 23–18.
 Italy also recorded a first Six Nations victory over Ireland in 2013, beating them 22–15, and equalling their best finish of fourth place in the final standings.
 On 28 February 2015, Italy achieved their second away win against Scotland, a tight 22–19 victory, and after a 36-match losing streak they won in Wales for the first time on 19 March 2022 by 22–21.
-Italy put in their best performance of the 2024 6 Nations tournament, with 2 wins (31–29 at home against Scotland, to win the Cuttitta Cup, and 24–21 away against Wales) and a draw (13–13 away against France).
+Italy put in their best performance yet at the 2024 6 Nations tournament, with 2 wins (31–29 at home against Scotland, to win the Cuttitta Cup, and 24–21 away against Wales) and a draw (13–13 away against France).

-As of February 2025, Italy have won 16 Six Nations matches: 8 of these against Scotland, 5 against Wales, two against France and one against Ireland.
-England is the only team that Italy have yet to beat in the championship.
+As of March 2026, Italy have won 18 Six Nations matches: 9 of these against Scotland, 5 against Wales, two against France and one against Ireland and England respectively.